Wednesday, October 23, 2024

 After over fifty years of labor, the Jubilee year is commanded as a celebration of God’s goodness.
 (Leviticus 25) This is not retirement, but trusting God to provide while the nation takes time to refresh their understanding of and commitment to God’s ways.
 One major aspect of the commandment is that land is to revert to its ancestral owners.
 That is, poor people who sold the land they inherited are to return to it.
 Israelites who were forced by poverty to sell themselves into slavery are to go free.
 The purpose of this arrangement is to recognize that the land and the people are the Lord’s, and His people are blessed to live in it, and to be His people.
 The wisdom that comes with age is parallel to this, i.e., after fifty years of living before the Lord, older people should recognize the blessing that comes from heeding and obeying God’s word.
 (Proverbs 16:31, 20:29)

 In the 1930’s, the world experienced a decade of rest (which actually began in September, 1929, just before Rosh Hashana).
 But this was not a blessing to most of the world because of their failure to acknowledge God.
 The U.S. experienced a great revival due to necessity - people crying out to God because of need.
 And they did need Him.
 We need Him now.
 Godless rulers are a fact of life.
-(Pope Francis hit that on the head - we have to choose the lesser of two evils!)
+(Pope Francis hit that on the head - we are stuck with having to choose the lesser of two evils!)
 But Daniel flourished and honored God in the most trying of circumstances.
 And God is faithful to His word and His people.
 Regardless who becomes President in January 2025, Jesus is still King of His people, the King of Kings.

 Sadly, what Pope Francis said on September 13 reflects the true dilemma we face: choosing the lesser of two evils.
 At an age when most are basking in retirement, Mr. Trump is going all out to return to the White House.
 But the dilemma is the moral choices behind the primary policy thrusts of both he and Vice President Harris.